 Perched amongst the mountains an hour northeast of Kamloops, Sun Peaks’ many festivals — like the Winter Okanagan Wine Festival and the Alpine Blossom Festival in August — ensure year-round vacationers will have reasons to come back again and again.

-Set just off the slopes, a five-bedroom custom-built chalet wows with ski-lodge stylings brought up-to-date by natural nods to the great Canadian wilderness; lofty curved timbers, real rock and copper finishes, and generous hardwood provide continuity throughout, culminating in a gourmet kitchen that frames the rustic mountain vistas with modern conveniences.
+Set just off the slopes, a four-bedroom chalet wows with ski-lodge stylings brought up-to-date by natural nods to the great Canadian wilderness; lofty curved timbers, real rock finishes, and generous hardwood provide continuity throughout, culminating in a gourmet kitchen that frames the rustic mountain vistas with modern conveniences.

 Canada’s varied seasons and dramatic landscapes ensure that even the most adventurous can find a private escape worthy of the title of home-away-from-home.